tobua/padua/README.md

 - Creates a release tag and changelog
 - Pushes tag to git
 - Runs `npm publish`
+- Released as version in `package.json` if yet unreleased

 ### `npx padua update`